Resolving Conflict & Transforming Lives, Since 1996

 NCM is responsible for the application grant process, intake interview and gathering of pertinent information regarding the applicant and follow up.Click to View Application Guidelines & Process

-Dollar Energy Fund Studies have shown that a financial hardship directly affects academic achievement.
-Over half of the children in low-income families experience utility disconnections, which eliminate resources, such as electricity for computers, water to maintain good hygiene and enjoy a healthy meal, and having a comfortable and well-lit study environment.
+Studies have shown that financial hardship directly affects academic achievement.
+Over half of the children in low-income families experience utility disconnections, which eliminates resources, such as electricity for computers, water to maintain good hygiene, enjoy a healthy meal, and having a comfortable and well-lit study environment.